ubnetdef/lockdown-website/content/highschool.md

 ### When and where?

-The competition is offered both online and in-person at UB on **March 7, 2026** from 9:30am to 4:00pm.
+The competition is offered both online and in-person at UB on **November 14, 2026** from 9:30am to 4:00pm.

 ### How do I register?

 <a href="https://forms.gle/RxQ2ozYveeSbEcBBA " target="_blank">Fill out this form</a> to reserve a spot for your team.
-Last day to register is **February 28, 2026**.
+Last day to register is **November 5, 2026**.
 Space is limited to 12 teams, so sign up today!

 ### How do I prepare?